Hans Berger: Research

 His method involved inserting silver wires under the patients scalp, one at the front of the head and one at the back.
 Later, he used silver foil electrodes attached to the head by a rubber bandage.
 As a recording device, he first used the Lippmann capillary electrometer, but results were disappointing.
 He then switched to the string galvanometer and later to a double-coil Siemens recording galvanometer, which allowed him to record electrical voltages as small as one ten-thousandth of a volt.
 The resulting output, up to three seconds in duration, was then photographed by an assistant.

 The EEG has been a useful tool in modern medical and psychological practices by allowing clinicians to describe and diagnose various conditions and diseases.
 If an individual goes to get an EEG, the doctor will look at the waveform patterns to determine how different stimuli affect the brain.
 These waveform patterns are called evoked potentials or EPs.
 If a patient's brain waves do not follow the normal EP pattern, that is an indication of a deficit in the processing of the stimuli.
 There are also event-related potentials, or ERPs, which provide information about mental processing of patients.
 Both EPs and ERPs are tools that can help doctors determine any abnormalities.
 The studies researching ERPs have also been helpful in the development of the brain mapping technique.

 Hans-Berger-Preis

-Hans-Berger-Preis is awarded triennially by the Deutsche Gesellschaft für Klinische Neurophysiologie (German Society of Clinical Neurophysiology) for long-standing, extensive academic work in theoretical or clinical neurophysiology.
+A prize awarded triennially by the Deutsche Gesellschaft für Klinische Neurophysiologie (German Society of Clinical Neurophysiology) for long-standing, extensive academic work in theoretical or clinical neurophysiology was named after Berger: the Hans-Berger-Preis.
+In 2021, however, in part due to Berger's and other namesakes' work's associations with the Nazi regime (e.g., Gottlob Berger), the society decided to rename all its awards to a purely factual description: The Hans-Berger-Preis is now the "Medal of Merit for Lifetime Achievement in Neurophysiology and Functional Imaging".